-In 1932, the United States and Canada created the world’s first International Peace Park: joining together Glacier National Park and Waterton Lakes National Park as the Waterton-Glacier International Peace Park.
+In 1932, the United States of America and Canada created the world’s first International Peace Park: joining together Glacier National Park and Waterton Lakes National Park as the Waterton-Glacier International Peace Park (WGIPP).

 "The unheralded line that separates Canada and the United States is the longest unfortified border in the world today, and perhaps in all of history.
 It says to mankind: Let not the cartographers rule, elevate nature and human friendship."